Feature film under National Socialism

 Films shape people and reflect history.
 That has always been true and applies to democracies as well as dictatorships.
 In the "Third Reich", the cinema was a place for conveying, processing and reflecting worldviews and emotions.
 From 1933 to 1945, no other mass medium was as popular and as intensively received as the feature film.
 The Nazi regime used the silver screen to instil its political and ideological principles in the hearts and minds of the Volksgenossen ("people's comrades").
 At the same time, the film industry had to take account of the expectations and dreams of the public, with the result that National Socialist feature films amount to far more than the expression of overt state propaganda.
 As a complex contemporary historical source, feature films offer insight into the dynamics of the dictatorship, because ideological manipulation encountered the ambivalences of individual reception.
 In films, the processes of social negotiation and cultural appropriation were closely intertwined.

 Three dissertations on childhood and family concepts in Nazi cinema, on the portrayal of "feelings" and privacy in the melodrama genre and on religion and faith in Nazi feature films will be written at the IfZ's Munich research department.
 In addition, the IfZ is working on a study of the so-called "reservation films" (retained films).
-Another dissertation project on cinema in the Protectorate of Bohemia and Moravia and in the annexed territories of Poland is being carried out at the GZWO.
+Another dissertation project on cinema in the Protectorate of Bohemia and Moravia is being carried out at the GZWO.
 In addition to these larger projects, further research contributions are planned at the IfZ by Bernhard Gotto, Ingo Loose and Yuliya von Saal.

 Sub-projects at the IfZ